A Local’s 3-day Budapest Itinerary

 The arts scene here is especially significant, and you’ll find ornate opera houses, concert halls, grand museums, and avant-garde galleries all over the city.
 In the summer, international stars headline at the city's famous Sziget music festival, but no matter when you come, there will always be events to attend.

-Ok, with my “Budapest overview” out of the way, let’s dig into the itinerary!
+Ok, with my “Budapest overview” out of the way, let’s dig in.

 Before we get into the itinerary, let's take a quick look at how I suggest getting around the city during your visit: thanks to its excellent public transportation system, navigating Budapest is relatively straightforward, as the city has an extensive network of trams, buses, and metro lines that crisscross the entire city.